 Latest Educational Updates

-Following inconclusive deliberations yesterday between Organised Labour and the Government, both parties are set to reconvene today.
-Yesterday’s negotiations saw the Government propose a 15% increase in the Minimum Wage.
+Following inconclusive deliberations in the previous days between Organised Labour and the Government, both parties were set to reconvene.
+The negotiations saw the Government propose a 15% increase in the Minimum Wage.
 In response, Organised Labour, considering the prevailing economic conditions and living standards, suggested a 75.1% increment, ultimately settling at 60%.

 The agreement is a result of negotiations by the Public Services Joint Standing Negotiating Committee (PSJSNC) for the 2024 Single Spine Salary Structure Base Pay.
 The key terms include a 23% increase in the Base Pay on the Single Spine Salary Structure from January 2024 to June 2024, followed by a readjustment to 25% from July 2024 to December 2024.